I've spent half a century (yikes) writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 In 1485, a previously unknown ailment appeared in England.
 The onset was very quick and started with cold shivers.
 This was followed within a few hours by an increase in body heat and copious sweating.
 There were headaches, aching joints and limbs, elevated pulse rate, delirium, and pain in the heart.

 The sufferer collapsed into a state of total exhaustion and “its victims were killed within 24 hours by sweating to death” (History Today).
-One chronicler noted an even shorter span with those infected being merry at dinner and dead by supper.
+One chronicler noted an even shorter span with those infected being merry at lunch and dead by supper.
 Usually, people fell into a deep sleep from which they never awoke.
 The mortality rates were between 30 percent and 50 percent.

 Doctors Were Baffled